COS301-SE-2026/CloudSherpa/docs/services/optimization-recommendation.md

 The statistical aggregation approach is designed to prevent system timeouts by moving all complex math out of the user's critical path.
 It uses a watermark-based processing strategy.

 - **The Watermark Strategy**: The Optimization Scheduler relies on a durable `processing_watermark` table.
 When the scheduler wakes up, it checks this table to see exactly when it last successfully processed data for a specific tenant.

-- **Database-Native Calculation**: Whenever possible, statistical functions (like averages and max values) are pushed down to the database level using native SQL analytical functions, rather than pulling millions of raw rows into the application's memory heap.
+- **Database-Native Calculation**: Whenever possible, statistical functions, such as averages and maximum values, are pushed down to the database level using native SQL analytical functions rather than pulling millions of raw rows into the application's memory heap.
 - **Persistent Storage**: The resulting summaries are upserted into the `optimization_metric_statistics` table.
 The Rule Engine will only ever query this summary table, never the raw metrics tables.

 ## Required Statistical Windows and Metrics

-To prevent false positives (like recommending a server be downsized just because it had a quiet weekend), the engine requires long-term context and data quality checks.
+To prevent false positives, such as recommending a server be downsized just because it had a quiet weekend, the engine requires long-term context and data quality checks.

 ### Statistical Windows